Overtime Exemptions - Workers Who Substantially Control Their Hours of Work

 Does it matter if the employee gets paid by the hour, by salary, or by commission?

 No matter how they are paid, if employees earn more than twice the Manitoba Industrial Average Wage per year, they meet the earning criteria for the overtime exemption.
 This also applies to employees who receive a base salary that is under the required level, but receive production bonuses or commissions that would raise their earnings above the required level.
 Employees must also have substantial control over their hours of work to meet the exemption for overtime.
-In any case, employees also need to have substantial control over their hours of work.

 How is "substantial control over hours of work" defined?